 Yes, you can replace oil with avocado in brownies.

 Avocados are a great natural alternative to traditional cooking oils as they offer a creamy texture and a variety of health benefits.
-Unlike oil, avocados are rich in mono-unsaturated fats and high in fiber, vitamins, and minerals.
+Unlike some other oils or butter, avocados are rich in mono-unsaturated fats and high in fiber, vitamins, and minerals.
 They are just as effective as oil in making baked goods moist and fluffy.

 The only downside to using avocados is that they can add a subtle nutty flavor to your brownies.
 Maple syrup, honey, or other sweeteners can help balance it out.